Crews focus on gas lines in New York building explosion

 On Saturday, workers removing tons of debris unearthed an intact Bible belonging to the Spanish Christian Church, which lost five members in the explosion.

-The pastor of the church, Reverend Thomas Perez, was so overwhelmed to see the Bible that he suffered heart palpitations and was taken to hospital for observation, Cassano told reporters.
+The pastor of the church, Rev. Thomas Perez, was so overwhelmed to see the Bible he suffered heart palpitations and was taken to hospital for observation, Cassano told reporters.

 Seven of the eight victims have been identified.